3 Effective Ways to Split Windows in Vim

 combined vertical or horizontal split windows

-In the world of Vim, efficiently managing split windows is essential for maximizing your productivity and creating a comfortable coding environment.
+In the world of Vim, efficiently managing Vim split windows is essential for maximizing your productivity and creating a comfortable coding environment.
 This article explores two key techniques to resize and adjust split windows, allowing you to optimize your screen space and enhance your overall workflow.

 1. Dynamic Resizing: Easily adjust the size of the current split window vertically and horizontally by pressing Ctrl+W followed by + to increase or - to decrease its size.
 This dynamic resizing capability enables you to adapt the split window dimensions on the fly, ensuring an optimal view of your code and content.